 9:30 am: I awake, not roughly or abruptly, but too soon.
 From the comfort of my bed, I wasn’t thinking about the challenge ahead of me.

 9:31 am: The harrowing prospect of a caffeine free day has fully set in.
-I consume some form of caffeine every morning for roughly ten years.
+I have consumed some form of caffeine every morning for roughly ten years.
 Coffee in the morning, followed by mid-morning refill, followed by a lunchtime pick me up.
-On days when I have a long day planned, I can go through a Monster Energy from sunrise to sun set, and then one more for good measure.
+On days when I have a long day planned, I can go through Monster Energy drinks from sunrise to sun set, and then one more for good measure.

 10:30 am: Without the rich aroma of our French press wafting through the house, I have not found any good reason to start my day.

-11:00 am: My morning coffee and a cigarette turns into a lone cigarette, smoked from the safety of a sweat pant and sweat shirt wearable fort.
+11:00 am: My morning coffee and a cigarette turn into a lone cigarette, smoked from the safety of a sweatpant and sweatshirt fort.
 The wind cuts through me and I only think in curses.

 11:10 am: There are two unopened Bang Energy drinks in the fridge; they taunt me. (how dare they)